Wage Garnishment & Limits

 How Much of My Wages Can Be Garnished?

-Federal and state law limits the amount that can be taken from your paycheck to pay debts.
+Federal and state law limits the amount a judgment creditor or someone with a statutory garnishment right can require your employer to deduct from your paycheck to pay debts.

 Challenging a Wage Garnishment